-these jobs is estimated at about \$18.0 million per year, of which \$16.2 million would be net The jobs will range over a variety of skill levels, including entry-level, semi-skilled, Total onsite payroll for skilled, highly skilled professionals, and management positions. new income.
+The jobs will range over a variety of skill levels, including entry-level, semi-skilled, skilled, highly skilled professionals, and management positions.
+Total onsite payroll for these jobs is estimated at about \$18.0 million per year, of which \$16.2 million would be net new income.